This function reads a specified variable from a .mat file generated by the ifcb-analysis repository (Sosik and Olson 2007).

 Logical.
 If

-file using a Python-based method.
-Default isFALSE
+TRUE, attempts to read the.matfile using a Python-based method.
+Default isFALSE.

 Details